 The expungement process begins by obtaining a certificate of eligibility from the FDLE.
 This process can take months, depending on the caseload.
 Once you receive it, the certificate must be filed with the court for the county that handled your case, a process that is best completed with assistance from a Tampa expungement lawyer.

-Let a Tampa Expungement Attorney Clear Your Past
+Let a Tampa Expungement Lawyer Clear Your Past

 If you’ve ever been arrested, you know how the resulting criminal record can cause you problems in situations where background checks are carried out.
 You can be denied employment and housing even if the charges were dropped or the judge withheld an adjudication of guilt.
-Let the Sulte Law Firm help you start over.
+Let our expungement lawyer at Sulte Law Firm help you start over.
 Call (813) 223-4343.

 What is the Difference Between Sealing and Expunging a Record?